kpetrosky/Professional-README-Generator/README.md

-# Professional random Readme thingy
+# Professional README generator

 ## Description

-This application will allow users to do random things at random times.
+This application is setup for the user to easily set up their readme for which oever application they are working.

 ## Table of Contents